Sjs445/Reddit-Microservices/README.md

 Then run the shell command like ```./deletepost.sh <:id>``` where <:id> is the id of the post you want to delete.

-Note that when we delete a post we also delete the same row from the votes table that references the same ID.

 ### Create a new post